Florida State Road 80: Former County Road 80A (Lee County)

 The former CR 80A in Lee County ran between Tice and Olga via Buckingham.
 It ran along Orange River Boulevard east to Buckingham Road, where it ran north along Buckingham Road back to SR 80.
 These roads, along with Old Olga Road, were the original alignment of SR 80 in this area prior to the late 1940s.
 After the current alignment opened, the route became SR 80A.
 In the 1970s, Orange River Boulevard's intersection with SR 80 near Tice was realigned to its current intersection to accommodate the construction of the interchange with I-75.
 A portion of the former alignment still exists west of I-75 near Lexington Avenue.
 The roads were later relinquished to county control and were designated CR 80A.
 The CR 80A designation has since been decommissioned along the route and Orange River Boulevard now exists without a route designation.
 Buckingham Road has since become part of CR 876.

 Former State Road 80B

 SR 80B was the previous designation for Ortiz Avenue, which runs south from SR 80 in Tice.
-Ortiz Avenue later became part of SR 865 when that route was extended to connect with it.
-The route was relinquished to county control and is now designated CR 865.
+In its early years, Ortiz Avenue served as a connection between SR 80 and SR 82 east of Fort Myers.
+In the 1970s, Ortiz Avenue was relinquished to county control and was extended south from SR 82 to just south of the newly-extended Colonial Boulevard (SR 884).
+Six Mile Cypress Parkway, an extension of SR 865, was built by 1983 connecting to Ortiz Avenue near Colonial Boulevard and was designated as CR 865.
+The CR 865 designation was also extended to include Ortiz Avenue.